KevinPladdet/Viridian_Serpent/README.md

 ## **Viridian Serpent**

-Viridian Serpent is a voxel-based ray tracer built on the CPU, featuring a playable 3D Snake game integrated into the renderer.
+Viridian Serpent is a voxel-based ray tracer built on the CPU, featuring a playable 3D Snake game integrated into the renderer

 ![Gameplay Screenshot](screenshots/gameplay_screeenshot.png)
 ---